 And when I hopped off my plane at the Budapest airport back in 2013, I completely fell in love with this place.

-I’ve made the journey to Budapest 3 times in my life, and on the most recent one, I brought Chris along (and my in-laws) to show them my favorite city.
+I’ve made the journey to Budapest 3 times in my life, and on the most recent trip, I brought Chris along (and my in-laws) to show them my favorite city.
 I wondered if it would live up to my 2013 and 2015 memories.

 It did, and so much more.